Physics-of-Data/obsidian-editor/docs/BUGS.md

 ## Bug #2: Obsidian Not Refreshing After Adding Symlinks

 ### Problem
 After creating symlinks for markdown files and their resources (images, PDFs), Obsidian would not display them until manually reloading with `Ctrl+P` → "Reload app without saving".
+We want this to happen automatically in the background.

 ### Solution
 Implemented automatic Obsidian reload functionality using `xdotool`: